 If renter’s insurance is a requirement by your landlord, this information should be included in the lease.
 Check to see if any minimum liability amount is listed so that you can make sure you purchase a sufficient policy.

-Most states set a limit on how many people can legally occupy apartment, determined by the number of bedrooms and the size of the unit.
+Most states set a limit on how many people can legally occupy an apartment, which is determined by the number of bedrooms and the size of the unit.
 Landlords typically choose to reinforce this limit in their standard lease agreement.
-They also may choose to prohibit anyone who’s not listed on the lease from occupying the unit, so if you plan to have roommates, make sure their names are on the lease.
+They also may choose to prohibit anyone who’s not listed on the lease from occupying the unit, so if you plan to have roommates, make sure their names are stated clearly on the lease.

 Landlords can also set limits on guests.
 There may be a cap on how many overnight guests can stay at once, or how many days per month a visitor can stay before he or she is considered an occupant.
 These restrictions can especially become an issue if you have a significant other who plans to visit frequently.
 Know the rules in advance in order to avoid hefty fines.